jyrimatti/hseverywhere/README.rst

 Browser, iOS simulator and Android emulator open automatically.
 OSX opens XCode, in which you have to 'Run' the app (can this be done from the command line?).
+Windows app runs inside a Virtual Box VM.

 All can be run simultaneously.
-Default port choices can be changed (except for Android) by giving new port as an argument, e.g.
+Default port choices can be changed (except for Android/Windows) by giving new port as an argument, e.g.

 - >>> ./run-osx.sh 8191